How do I cash in my small pension?

 • Print out a blank P53 to fill in by hand and then post to HMRC

-You should return the form to HMRC, together with parts 2 and 3 of the form P45 given to you when you received the trivial commutation lump sum.
+You should return the form to HMRC, together with parts 2 and 3 of the form P45 given to you when you received the lump sum.

 If you do not complete a Self Assessment tax return, HMRC may ask you to complete a second form P53 after the end of the tax year to show actual figures and will make any necessary adjustments thereafter.

 If you are not resident in the UK for tax purposes, for example if you have retired abroad, the above arrangements will not be applicable to you.
-Instead you should contact HMRC and ask to be sent a form R43.
-Alternatively you can download a form R43 from GOV.UK.
+Instead you will need form R43, which you can download from GOV.UK.
+If you are having difficulty getting an online version of the form, you can contact HMRC.
 You may be able to claim relief under a double taxation agreement.
 There is more information on how to do this on GOV.UK.

-Trivial commutation and taking small pot lump sums are full of rules which can trip you up.
+Trivial commutation and taking small pot lump sums can be complicated.
 Some further issues which you should consider are covered in the next few paragraphs.

 Interaction with other tax matters, tax credits and state benefits